zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 ### Expected

-When we terminate a gateway to which the worker has connected to, **we expect** that the worker connects to the different replica and starts completing jobs again.
+When we terminate a gateway to which the worker has connected, **we expect** that the worker connects to the different replica and starts completing jobs again.

 The performance drop is expected to be not significant, or at least should recover fast.